4 Days Trip to Luxor from Cairo

 The Temple of Luxor was the center of the most important festival, the festival of Opet.
 Built largely by Amenhotep III and Rameses II, the temple's purpose was as a setting for the rituals of the festival.
 The festival was to reconcile the human aspect of the ruler with the divine office.

-In the Evening you can enjoy An Optional Tour Sound and Light Show at Karnak : The show starts with a historical introduction covering the birth of the great city of Thebes and the erection of the Karnak Temple.
-The show narrates the glorious achievements of some great Pharaohs as you listen to a magnificent and poetic description of the artistic treasures and great legacy which the Karnak temple encloses.
+In the Evening you can enjoy An Optional Tour of the Sound and Light Show at Karnak: The show starts with a historical introduction covering the birth of the great city of Thebes and the erection of the Karnak Temple.
+The show narrates the glorious achievements of some great Pharaohs as you listen to a magnificent and poetic description of the artistic treasures and great legacy that the Karnak temple encloses.

 Breakfast at your hotel then you will be accompanied by your private tour guide and a private air-conditioned vehicle to visit: